 Enrollment in Jewish schools for grades kindergarten (full-day) through 12th rose a robust 28.1% in New York over the 10-year period ending with the current September 2020 school year.
 This figure is based on statistics that OJPAC pulled from the New York State Department of Education’s non-public school database.

 Back in the 2010 school year, private schools in New York had 413,047 students grades Full-Day Kindergarten through 12th.
-Enrollment dropped by almost 8.8% to 376,908 students in the current, September 2020 school year.
-This net drop of 36,139 students occurred despite private Jewish Community schools adding 35,469 students during that span; rising from 126,113 students ten years ago to 162,582 students now.
-This change means that Jewish Schools went from having 30.5% of the state’s private enrollment a decade ago to 43.1% now.
+Enrollment dropped to 376,908 students in the current, September 2020 school year.
+This net drop of 36,139 students occurred despite private Jewish community schools adding 35,469 students during that span; rising from 126,113 students ten years ago to 162,582 students now.
+This change means that Jewish community schools went from having 30.5% of the state’s private enrollment a decade ago to 43.1% now.

 Some Jewish Community schools in Brooklyn shrunk in size over the past ten years as a result of a mass exodus to Rockland and Orange counties, as well as to New Jersey.
 Kings County, however, is still king in terms of overall enrollment, sitting at 85,177 K-12 students this year, up from 72,695 students ten years ago; a 17.2% rise.

 Jewish schools in New York are on pace to double enrollment within twelve years as seen that Full Day kindergarten enrollment of 16,850 is now double than that of twelve grade with 8,307 students (see the chart below).
 Pre-K which foretells most of the following year's Kindergarten enrollment has 15,097 students.